 20. Eggs (refrigerator)

-We all know eggs can provide structure, leavening, richness, color, and enhances the wonderful flavor of our baked goods.
+We all know eggs can provide structure, leavening, richness, and color, and enhance the wonderful flavor of our baked goods.
 Of course, eggs are for scrambled eggs and so many other recipes.!
+You can purchase commercially prepared dehydrated and freeze-dried eggs and I’ll use them as a baked goods ingredient.

 21. Butter (refrigerator)